 NCIS: Los Angeles: Deeks in the start of the 5th season, which it ends on a somewhat happy note.

 New Girl: Nick may qualify.
-He's incredibly cynical and likes to watch his friends insanity unfold around him but doesn't really do anything Jerkish.
-He seems to consider Jess one of his closest friends and appears to really like her quirks.
+He's incredibly cynical and likes to watch his friends' insanity unfold around him but doesn't really do anything jerkish.
+He considers Jess one of his closest friends and appears to really like her quirks.
 Overall it is made quite clear throughout the series that Nick is a really good guy who has simply endured a lot of misfortune and unhappiness.
+He's also very aware of this, and genuinely wants to become a better person (even though he gets in his own way a lot.)

 NewsRadio: Bill McNeal is a subversion of this.
 He's always on the verge of doing the right thing, but always falls back on his selfishness.